It used to be a wooden coaster known simply as the Rattler—and not a very good one at that.

 When the train finally does release, the first drop is a delirious delight.
 The track banks and curves slightly to the left as riders plunge nearly straight down and reach a top speed of 70 mph.

-After careening towards the quarry floor, riders soar up and hit the first, and the most powerful, of a few airtime moments.
+After careening towards the quarry floor, riders soar up and hit the first, and most powerful, of a few airtime moments.
 (A bit more airtime from the ride overall would be even better.)
-While many (most?) coasters tend to deliver a more wild and airtime-filled ride in the back of the train, the front is more intense -- in a good way.
+While many (most?) coasters tend to deliver a more wild and airtime-filled ride in the back of the train, we found the front to be more intense—in a good way.
 (The middle and the back of the train also provide nice pops of airtime; they are just not quite as intense.)

 For people who love roller coasters, intense in a good way is a good thing, and Iron Rattler is loaded with intense, very good things.
 It takes its 179 feet of pent-up energy, the 171-foot first drop, the 70-mph race to the heavens with its wicked surge of airtime, and everything else that follows in stride.
 There is no shudder, no shimmying, no screeching, no herky-jerky, bruising body blows.
 No nothing but a wonderful (if intense in a good way) ride.

 For that, kudos have to be extended to Rocky Mountain Construction, the ride manufacturer and engineering wizards that both constructed the reborn ride and developed the IBox steel track that it also calls its "Iron Horse" track.
-As its name suggests, the track consists of I-shaped lengths of steel with channels created by the tops and bottoms of the "I" into which the trains' guide wheels fit snugly.
+As its name suggests, the track consists of I-shaped beams of steel with channels created by the tops and bottoms of the "I" into which the trains’ up-stop wheels fit snugly.
 Thanks to the voodoo behind the design breakthrough of the IBox track, what had formerly been an infamously rough ride is now a famously smooth ride.
+Fiesta Texas Park President Jeffrey Siebert refers to Iron Rattler as a “museum-quality ride.”

-It's a remarkable makeover and represents Rocky Mountain Construction's second installation of its groundbreaking track.
+It’s a remarkable makeover and represents Rocky Mountain Construction’s second installation of its groundbreaking track.
 The first was completed in 2012 for the upgrade of the all-wooden Texas Giant into the hybrid New Texas Giant at Six Flags Over Texas.
-Since that renewed thrill machine has also been getting rave reviews, it's no wonder that the park chain really had confidence in the IBox steel track for its 2013 coaster reboot.
+Since that renewed thrill machine also got rave reviews, it's no wonder that the park chain really had confidence in the IBox steel track for its Fiesta Texas coaster reboot.
+(Since Iron Rattler opened, RMC has converted a number of “woodies” to hybrid coasters.)

 Forget Conventional Wisdom